Why Do Startups Fail In Nigeria?

 3- Business owners should be told first-hand the necessary certificates they need to obtain to kick start a business and whoever doesn’t meet the requirements shouldn’t be given those certificates.

 As of 2021 when this article was written, it’s so unsafe to start a business in Nigeria.
 This is due to the vast insecurity ravaging the country.
-From kidnappings, armed robbery, ritualists wanting to use people for rituals, Boko haram bombing business places and place of worship, banditry and a lot of other insecure things happening pose serious threats to the growth of small businesses and startups.
+From kidnappings, armed robbery, ritualists wanting to use people for rituals, Boko haram bombing business places and places of worship, banditry and a lot of other insecure things happening pose serious threats to the growth of small businesses and startups.

 Small business owners are afraid to set up their businesses in Nigeria and even the ones that are currently set up in Nigeria are facing different losses and fear of the unknown.